jamiegonzalez/idk/Installation.md

 1. Use the EEGLAB Plugin Manager
 2. Manually place the ERPLAB folder in EEGLAB/plugins

-## Install Method 1 - EEGLAB Plugin Manager
+## Install Method 1 - EEGLAB Plugin Manager (Matlab R2018a and after)

 From EEGLAB v2019.0, the EEGLAB Plugin Manager includes ERPLAB.